wildfly/wildfly/jboss-javaee-7.0-with-tools/README.md

     <plugins>
         <plugin>
-            <groupId>org.jboss.as.plugins</groupId>
+            <groupId>org.wildfly.plugins</groupId>
-            <artifactId>jboss-as-maven-plugin</artifactId>
+            <artifactId>wildfly-maven-plugin</artifactId>
         </plugin>
     </plugins>

-You'll be able to deploy your application via `mvn package jboss-as:deploy`.
-See <https://github.com/jbossas/jboss-as-maven-plugin> for further information how to use the plugin.
+You'll be able to deploy your application via `mvn package wildfly:deploy`.
+See <https://github.com/wildfly/wildfly-maven-plugin> for further information how to use the plugin.

 ###Testing your application with Arquillian

 To able to test your application with Arquillian, you have decide which type container you prefer.
-Arquillian allows you to choose between a managed invocation, where it controls startup and shutdown of the container and a remote invocation, which connects to a running instance of JBoss AS.
+Arquillian allows you to choose between a managed invocation, where it controls startup and shutdown of the container and a remote invocation, which connects to a running instance of WildFly.
 See <https://docs.jboss.org/author/display/ARQ/Container+varieties> for further details.
 You may wish to set up two distint profiles, each using one type of the container.

-To select JBoss AS 7 managed container, following dependency has to be added into the `<dependencies>` section of your pom.xml file:
+To select WildFly managed container, following dependency has to be added into the `<dependencies>` section of your pom.xml file:

     <dependency>
-        <groupId>org.jboss.as</groupId>
+        <groupId>org.wildfly</groupId>
-        <artifactId>jboss-as-arquillian-container-managed</artifactId>
+        <artifactId>wildfly-arquillian-container-managed</artifactId>
         <scope>test</scope>
     </dependency>

-Or for JBoss AS 7 remote container:
+Or for WildFly remote container:

     <dependency>
-        <groupId>org.jboss.as</groupId>
+        <groupId>org.wildfly</groupId>
-        <artifactId>jboss-as-arquillian-container-remote</artifactId>
+        <artifactId>wildfly-arquillian-container-remote</artifactId>
         <scope>test</scope>
     </dependency>